 The mission of Seacoast Hospice is to provide comprehensive physical, emotional and spiritual care for individuals and families to promote the highest quality of living during life-limiting illness and bereavement.
-In our last fiscal year (07/01/08 to 06/30/09), Seacoast Hospice assisted 14 residents of Fremont including 4 terminally ill Fremont residents for a total of 108 patient days.
-Ten residents participated in bereavement services, and 4 residents served as hospice volunteers this year.

 Programs and services include:

-- ♦ Hospice Care: Nursing, social work, spiritual, physician, home health aides, homemakers, volunteers together, work as a team to provide care for the patient and family.
+- ♦ Palliative care consultation concerning pain and symptom management - ♦ Transitions: Case management and volunteer support for people living with life limiting illnesses that are not ready or not eligible for hospice care. - Hospice Care: Nursing, social work, spiritual, physician, home health aides, homemakers, volunteers together, work as a team to provide care for the patient and family.
 Includes medical equipment, supplies and medications.
-Respite and inpatient care available as needed. - Bereavement Services: Follow-up care for the family of a hospice patient continues for thirteen months following a death.
+Respite and inpatient care available as needed. - ♦ Bereavement Services: Follow-up care for the family of a hospice patient continues for thirteen months following a death.
 Support groups, short term counseling and education programs are available to the community at large.
-A special program, Bridges, is available for children, teens and their parents. - ♦ Education: Community and professional education programs focusing on caregiving, death and grief, pain and symptom control. - ♦ Lending Library: Books, periodicals, audio and video materials on illness, hospice, and grief
+A special program, Bridges, is available for children, teens and their parents. - ♦ Education: Community and professional education programs focusing on caregiving, death and grief, pain and symptom control. - ♦ Hyder Family Hospice House: 24-hour hospice care for clients who are unable to remain in their own home.
+A homelike environment that offers private rooms, accommodations for family to stay overnight and patient control of meals, bathing and temperature.